Mommy Evolution

 Did you know Easters eggs are commonly seen during the season because they symbolize rebirth and fertility?
 But I just love them because they make me think of the melting snow and the new daffodils that are sure to spring up soon!

 Let’s begin making some paper mache eggs to decorate for the season!
+And join me for even more Easter crafts and activities to do with the family.

 This post contains affiliate links.